Feminism in STEM

 In STEM, feminists have been advocating for recognition of women’s contributions to science and trying to boost the number of women joining STEM fields.
 The former has been somewhat more successful.
-We now recognize contributions of Jocelyn Bell Burnell, Rosalind Franklin, Lise Meitner, and numerous others.
-The 2020 Nobel prize in Chemistry was awarded to Emmanuelle Charpentier and Jennifer Doudna for discovery of CRISPR gene editing technology, the first time the prize has been awarded to two women.
-This brings the count of female Nobel prizes laureates up to 8 (men have been awarded a Nobel Prize out of the more than 900 recipients.
+We now recognize the contributions of Jocelyn Bell Burnell, Rosalind Franklin, Lise Meitner, and numerous others.
+The 2020 Nobel Prize in Chemistry was awarded to Emmanuelle Charpentier and Jennifer Doudna for the discovery of CRISPR gene editing technology, the first time the prize has been awarded to two women.
+Today, there are 60 women who have been awarded a Nobel Prize out of the more than 900 recipients.

 While both men and women are working tirelessly to make advances in science, women’s contributions are often forgotten while men receive recognition.
 There is a name for this phenomenon: the Matilda Effect.

 This term was coined by Dr. Margaret Rositter, a historian who came across a book written by Matilda Gage that documented this exact phenomenon back in the 1800s.
 Dr. Rositter went on to write a book documenting the work of female scientists in America and putting it in the historical context.